home-assistant/home-assistant.io/source/_integrations/utility_meter.markdown

   type: time
   type: integer
 cron:
   description: This option is *mutually exclusive* of `cycle` and `offset`.
 It provides an advanced method of defining when should the counter be reset.
-It follows common [crontab syntax](https://crontab.guru).
+It follows common [crontab syntax](https://crontab.guru) but extended to support more advanced scheduling.
+See the [croniter](https://github.com/taichino/croniter) library.
   required: true
   type: string
 net_consumption: